Dose-matched RCT meta-analysis: VR exposure non-inferior to in-vivo overall, but in-vivo significantly outperformed VR in the social-phobia subgroup

 - PRISMA-compliant systematic review + quantitative meta-analysis published in Frontiers in Psychology, September 2019, after 8 months of editorial review

-- Inclusion criteria specifically required randomized controlled designs and EQUIVALENT EXPOSURE DOSE in VR and in-vivo arms - a methodological tightening relative to prior VRET meta-analyzes (Powers & Emmelkamp 2008, Opris 2012) which permitted dose-imbalanced comparisons
+- Inclusion criteria specifically required randomized controlled designs and EQUIVALENT EXPOSURE DOSE in VR and in-vivo arms - a methodological tightening relative to prior VRET meta-analyses (Powers & Emmelkamp 2008, Opris 2012) which permitted dose-imbalanced comparisons

 - Three diagnostic categories included: SPECIFIC PHOBIA, SOCIAL PHOBIA, and AGORAPHOBIA - the latter two most relevant to SLP work with PWS social-anxiety comorbidity